IIKolchin/mesto-project-plus/README.md

-# Бэкенд Mesto. Каркас API Mesto
+# Mesto backend.
+Mesto API Framework

-## Обзор
+## Overview
-Бэкенд для сервиса Место, который умеет проверять токены, регистрировать и авторизовывать пользователей, сохранять и отдавать карточки, запоминать, когда кто-то поставил лайк или передумал и убрал его.
+The backend for the Place service, which is able to check tokens, register and authorize users, save and give cards, remember when someone put a like or changed his mind and removed it.

-## Используемые технологии и решения
+## Technologies and solutions used
-- Typescript в качестве основного языка проекта
+- Typescript as the main language of the project
-- Mongodb и ODM Mongoose для хранения данных пользователей
+- Mongodb and ODM Mongoose for storing user data
-- Node.js в качестве среды выполнения
+- Node.js as a runtime environment

-## Запуск
+## Launch

-Запуск проекта производится командой
+The project is launched by the command
 ### `npm run start`